wormhole-foundation/wormhole/docs/operations.md

   to somebody else's full node would be sufficient, but you'd then depend on that single node for availability unless you set up a load balancer pointing to a set of nodes.\]

 Do NOT use third-party RPC service providers for any of the chains!
-You'd fully trust them and they could lie to you on whether a lockup has actually been observed, and the whole point of Wormhole is to not rely on centralized nodes.
+You'd fully trust them, and they could lie to you on whether an event has actually been observed.
+The whole point of Wormhole is not to rely on centralized nodes!

 ### Ethereum node requirements